 As votes are cast, the first preference of each voter is counted and those votes are used to create an ordered list of candidates.
 When all the first preferences are counted, if one candidate holds a majority, then that candidate is our first winner.
 In order to modify IRV for multiple winners, we then withdraw that winner from the ballot.
 The ballots that were assigned to the candidate who was eliminated are recounted and the second preferences marked on those ballots are used to reassign their votes to one of the remaining candidates.
 An ordered list of the candidates is created again, and the second winner is the candidate at the top of that list.

-For step-by-step instructions and to see a screenshot of a sample ballot, please proceed to the voting instructions.
+For step-by-step instructions, please proceed to the voting instructions.

 What is IRV?

 Instant Runoff Voting is an election system that allows a decision with a single round of voting by asking voters to rank their choices in order of preference.
-The biggest advantage of this system for our purposes is that generally, this eliminates the need for additional balloting to break a tie.
+The biggest advantage of this system is that it eliminates the need for additional balloting to break a tie.
 IRV also is generally resistant to tactical voting — the phenomenon of voting against the candidate you don’t want to win, rather than for the candidates you sincerely support — because this method reduces the possibility that anyone can become a spoiler candidate.
 Votes are not wasted, which means that the voter has a wider range of options.
-The ranking process may also reduce negative campaigning and conflict between supporters of different candidates — after all, one candidate won’t want to alienate supporters of another candidate as any given voter may simultaneously support both people!
+The ranking process may also reduce negative campaigning and conflict between supporters of different candidates — after all, one candidate need not alienate supporters of another candidate when any given voter may simultaneously support both people!